Fynn8962/Lern-Periode-13/ReactTutorialAddition.md

 Explanation:

+Explanation:

-- Immunability (`.slice()`): We do not modify the `squares` array directly.
+- Immutability (`.slice()`): We do not modify the `squares` array directly.
 Instead, we create a copy using `.slice()`.
-This is important for the "Time Travel" feature, as it preserves previous versions of the board uncahnged.
+This is important for the "Time Travel" feature, as it preserves previous versions of the board unchanged.

-- Toggling Players: We use the logic `If (xIsNext` to determine who plays next.
+- Toggling Players: We use the logic `if (xIsNext)` to determine who plays next.

-- Updating States: FInally we call `onPlay`, which sends the new data up to the `Game`component.y(nextSquares);
+- Updating States: Finally, we call `onPlay`, which sends the new data up to the `Game` component.

 &nbsp;